strelprod/MachineLearning/README.md

 ```

 This method returns:
-* Array of input variables and output variabl
+* Array of input variables and output variable
 ***
 ## Linear Regression